 Also, the roofing professional can install modified bitumen using multiple methods such as hot and cold applications.

 Effective Against Leaks

-A modified bitumen roof is very effective against leaks.
+The modified bitumen roofing system is very effective against leaks.
 This is because this type of roof does not have seams since it is applied with the help of an adhesive.
 Seams are the parts that are most vulnerable to leaks.
-This can let in water that can lead to deterioration of the roof.
+This can let in water which can lead to the deterioration of the roof.

 Modified bitumen is made up of asphalt and reinforced fibers.
 Both these are very flexible materials that make the sheet highly resistant.
 This factor helps to make this roof famous not only for commercial but also for residential structures as well.

-It withstands extreme temperature changes and offers excellent impact resistance, which is some of the main reasons property owners prefer it for low-slope applications.
+It is highly resistant to extreme temperature changes and offers excellent impact resistance, making it a popular choice for low slope roof applications.

 Provides A Strong Structure

 As a business owner, there is no doubt that you will need to select a durable roofing membrane that is strong enough to withstand the weather.
 This is where this system can help you.